novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 “Oh, look at this buffering.”

-Son Joong-ui, who had been speaking negatively until just now, looked at Lee Hyun-woo in a panic.
+Son Jung-yi, who had been speaking negatively until just now, looked at Lee Hyun-woo in a panic.

 Lee Hyun-woo, still with a relaxed expression, seemed to have the answer.